 What is the meaning of life?
 I’ve given you my answer, and it demands a response.
-I have presented you with a choice that may transform our world forever.
+I have presented you with a choice that may change our world forever.
 And now it’s up to you to decide whether some medical student has indeed glimpsed the truth and found the meaning of life.
-It’s up to you to decide whether you will recognize and serve a purpose that is bigger than yourself or any of your dreams.
+It’s up to you whether you should recognize and serve a purpose that is bigger than yourself or any of your dreams.
 It’s up to you to expand the bubble of your reality, and to make your community the whole of humanity.
 I have made my choice and embraced its implications for my life.
 As far as I know, I have found the truth, and I will pursue it with my whole heart.

 “Science is international but its success is based on institutions, which are owned by nations.
 If we wish to promote culture, we have to combine and organize institutions with our own power and means.” – Albert Einstein